ertis-research/grafana-panel-what-if/README.md

 - The comment starting with **DateTime** indicates the time instant for which this data has been obtained.
 - The comment starting with **Interval** indicates the interval that has been defined in the tool.
 It will only appear if the interval is completely set (its indicator is green).

 After the comments, the first row marks the name of the CSV columns.
 The first column is ID, whose values will be used as row identifiers.
 Except for this and the *_RESULT* column, the rest will correspond to all the tags that enter the model, ordered in such a way that first those that have been modified with a fixed value are shown, then those that have been selected for analysis with interval, and then the rest of the tags.
+If the model input is a list of values for each tag, all the values contained in the list will be indicated in their respective field separated by commas.

 On the other hand, except for the one identified with *_INTERVAL*, each row will correspond to a different prediction made to the model.
 The main ones are: